wallter/laravel-ai-code-analysis/docs/aider/GUIDELINES.md

 # Aider Guidelines

-This document is specifically for Aider and other AI tools working within this repository.
+This document outlines best practices for using Aider or other AI tools to maintain a consistent, high-quality Laravel 11 codebase with PHP 8.4+ and PSR-12 standards.
-It outlines best practices, constraints, and usage patterns to maintain a consistent, Laravel-based workflow.

 ---

-## Guidelines TLDR;
+## TLDR; Key Guidelines

+1. **Language**
-- ALWAYS respond in English.
+   - Always respond in English.

-- DO NOT CREATE or use an `app/Console/Kernel.php`, commands are auto-discovered by laravel v11
+2. **Code Standards**
+   - Ensure PHP files start with `<?php`.
-- Use Laravel collections when possible.
+   - Use **Laravel Collections** when possible.
-- When generating code ensure that
-  - closing brackets of functions, classes, try/catch blocks, etc are in place
-  - PHP files have a `<?php` on the first line
-- Ensure that used classes properly import used classes at the top of the file using `use` statements (example: `use Illuminate\Support\Facades\File;`)
+   - Properly import all used classes at the top of the file with `use` statements (e.g., `use Illuminate\Support\Facades\File;`).
-- Ensure that specific, small, iterative edits and suggestions are made such that they can be made without hitting token or complexity limits.
-If larger refactors are needed, plan and execute them iterativel y.
+   - Follow PSR-12 coding style and maintain proper code indentation and bracket placement for functions, classes, and blocks.

+3. **Commands**
+   - Avoid creating or using `app/Console/Kernel.php`.
+Laravel 11 auto-discovers commands.

+4. **Comments**
+   - Include high-quality, explanatory comments (focus on the "why" behind the code).

+5. **Testing**
+   - Write unit tests or feature tests for all generated code.

+6. **Iterative Workflow**
+   - Prefer small, incremental edits that fit within token/complexity limits.
+   - Plan and execute large refactors iteratively.

+7. **Code Quality**
+   - Maintain clean, modular, and reusable code.
+   - Ensure generated code integrates seamlessly with the Laravel ecosystem.

+8. **Documentation**
+   - Provide clear and concise inline comments and ensure documentation is generated for any public-facing interfaces or services.

+---

+These practices ensure Aider-generated code adheres to Laravel 11 and PHP 8.4+ standards while promoting clarity, modularity, and maintainability.